Identity Over Time

 2.1 Diachronic and Synchronic Identity

-It is customary to distinguish identity at a time from identity across time.
+It is customary to distinguish (numerical) identity at a time from (numerical) identity across time.
 An example of an identity holding at a single time is: the table in the next room is (now) identical with my favorite table.
 An example of an identity holding across different times is: The table in the next room is identical with the one you purchased last year.
 Diachronic identities pose some of the most intractable problems about identity.
 Before looking at those problems, and some of the most frequently proposed solutions to them, let us ask whether there is anything that distinguishes identity from other relations.

-LL, understood to range over identity properties, if any, such as being identical with a, says that if x is identical with y, then any property of x is a property of y.
+\[\tag{LL} \forall x\forall y[x=y \rightarrow \forall F(Fx \rightarrow Fy)] \]LL, understood to range over identity properties, if any, such as being identical with \(a\), says that if \(x\) is identical with \(y\), then any property of \(x\) is a property of \(y\).

 2.2 Identity as an Equivalence Relation

-A relation R is reflexive if each thing stands in R to itself.
-It is symmetrical if a's standing in R to b implies that b stands in R to a.
-It is transitive if a's standing in R to b and b's likewise standing in R to c together imply that a stands in R to c.
+A relation is a property with more than one subject place.
+When \(a\) and \(b\) stand in relation \(R, a\) has the property of being R-related to b.
+A relation \(R\) is reflexive if each thing stands in \(R\) to itself.
+It is symmetrical if \(a\)’s standing in \(R\) to \(b\) implies that \(b\) stands in \(R\) to \(a\).
+It is transitive if \(a\)’s standing in \(R\) to \(b\) and \(b\)’s likewise standing in \(R\) to \(c\) together imply that \(a\) stands in \(R\) to \(c\).
 Identity is trivially reflexive.
 Each thing trivially stands in the relation of identity to itself.
-That identity is also symmetrical and transitive follows from Leibniz's Law.
-Suppose identity fails to be symmetrical, and for some a and b, a is identical with b, but b is not identical with a.
-In that case, a has a property, being identical with b, which b fails to have.
-Suppose identity is not transitive, and, for some a, b and c, a is identical with b and b is identical with c, but a is not identical with c.
-In that case b has a property, being identical with c, that a lacks.
+That identity is also symmetrical and transitive follows from Leibniz’s Law.
+Suppose identity fails to be symmetrical, and for some \(a\) and \(b, a\) is identical with \(b\), but \(b\) is not identical with \(a\).
+In that case, \(a\) has a property, being identical with \(b\), which \(b\) fails to have.
+Suppose identity is not transitive, and, for some \(a, b\) and \(c, a\) is identical with \(b\) and \(b\) is identical with \(c\), but \(a\) is not identical with \(c\).
+In that case \(b\) has a property, being identical with \(c\), that \(a\) lacks.

 2.3 Leibniz’s Law and the Possibility of Change: The Problem of Temporary Intrinsics

 Identity through time generates a number of problems posed by puzzle cases such as the case of Cup and Tcup.
 Later we will review a number of solutions to those problems offered in the literature.
-One problem about identity through time is not raised by consideration of puzzle cases.
+One problem about identity through time is not raised by considerations of puzzle cases.
 It arises simply because persisting things can change their intrinsic properties.
 For that reason it has been labeled by David Lewis the problem of temporary intrinsics (Lewis 1986, 202–205).

 A decent test for distinguishing between extrinsic and intrinsic properties is this.
-A property F is an extrinsic property of an object o if o having F implies that something distinct from, and not a proper part of, o exists.
-For example, being married to Sally is an extrinsic property of John's since John can only have that property if something, Sally, distinct from, and not a proper part, of him exists.
-A property F is an intrinsic property of o if and only if o having F is compatible with nothing apart from o and its proper parts existing, and also compatible with something apart from o existing.
-For example, the property of being round is an intrinsic property because a surface S having that property is compatible with nothing other than S and its proper parts existing.
+A property \(F\) is an extrinsic property of an object \(o\) if \(o\) having \(F\) implies that something distinct from, and not a proper part of, \(o\) exists.
+For example, being married to Sally is an extrinsic property of John’s since John can only have that property if something, Sally, distinct from, and not a proper part, of him exists.
+A property \(F\) is an intrinsic property of \(o\) if and only if \(o\) having \(F\) is compatible with nothing apart from \(o\) and its proper parts existing, and also compatible with something apart from \(o\) existing.
+For example, the property of being round is an intrinsic property because a surface \(S\) having that property is compatible with nothing other than \(S\) and its proper parts existing.
 Here is one reason why this is only a rough way of drawing the distinction between intrinsic and extrinsic properties.
 It looks as though the property of existing in complete isolation, which Lewis calls loneliness, is extrinsic.
 Nevertheless being, in this sense, lonely is not only compatible with, but requires that nothing else exists.
 (For more discussion, see the entry on intrinsic vs. extrinsic properties.)

-Suppose some object, a metal plate we will call Plate, changes from being round at t1 to being square at t2.
+Suppose some object, a metal plate we will call Plate, changes from being round at \(t_1\) to being square at \(t_2\).
 How can that be?
 After all, though something can have a round part and a square part, nothing can be round and square.
 No problem, you might say.
 Nothing can be round and square at a single time, place and world.
 But something can be round at one time and square at another.

 According to Lewis the original problem of temporary intrinsics remains, unless we can show how something can have incompatible properties at different times.
 To show how that can be so we need to give at least a partial answer to the following question.
 What is it for something to have a property at a time?